 At Berkhamsted Sixth we aim to develop our students into adventurous, innovative and motivated young adults, who are compassionate and resilient

-We equip our students with the skills they need to rise to the challenges of the modern and ever-changing world, succeeding at university or in an apprenticeship, then into their chosen career.
+We equip our students with the skills they need to rise to the challenges of the modern and ever-changing world, succeeding at university or thriving on an apprenticeship scheme, either of which can prepare them for a fulfilling career.

-As nearly all our students go on to higher education, Berkhamsted Sixth has a strong academic focus, yet we also believe that opportunities and experiences beyond the curriculum are just as crucial for their future success and happiness.
+Berkhamsted Sixth has a strong academic focus, yet we also believe that opportunities and experiences beyond the curriculum are just as crucial for students’ future success and happiness.

 Please complete the request a prospectus form if you wish to receive a prospectus.